-Brown University is a leading liberal arts institution with a distinctive undergraduate academic program, a world-class faculty, and a tradition of innovative and rigorous multidisciplinary study.
+Brown University is a leading Ivy League institution with a distinctive undergraduate academic program, world-class faculty, and a tradition of innovative and rigorous multidisciplinary study.

 Students at Brown are distinguished by their academic excellence, self-direction, and collaborative style of learning.
 Brown faculty are deeply committed to teaching, preeminent in their fields, and leaders in advancing knowledge that has broad scholarly, theoretical, and practical applications.
 Virtually all faculty members teach undergraduate courses.
 Small seminars give first-year students an immediate opportunity for an intimate learning experience.

 A strong academic advising program is crucial for the success of a flexible curriculum.
 Because students are responsible for their decisions, the University offers highly personalized advice and guidance to help students make informed choices.
 Each first-year student is provided with an academic advisor as well as a Meiklejohn (peer academic) advisor.
 Many first-year students participate in the Curricular Advising Program, where each participant’s academic advisor is also an instructor in one of his or her first-year courses, ensuring a more natural advising partnership.

 Expanded financial aid

 Brown knows that families are concerned about their ability to finance the cost of college.
 So in addition to continuing a need-blind admission policy for all first-year applicants who are US citizens, Brown remains fully committed to meeting the demonstrated need of every admitted student.
 In 2016–2017 approximately 3,640 undergraduates received over $164 million in financial assistance from a variety of University and outside resources.

 A message from Dr. Christina H. Paxson, Brown’s 19th president